baptistehamon/nzlusdb/README.md

-# nz-lusdb
-New Zealand Land Use Suitability Database
+# NZLUSDB: New Zealand Land Use Suitability Database